ryanlayer/giggle/README.md

     giggle/scripts/sort_bed "repeat/*.bed" repeat_sort 4
     giggle index -i "repeat_sort/*gz" -o repeat_sort_b -f -s

-A GIGGLE index can be queried and the output formatted in a variety of ways .
+A GIGGLE index can be queried and the output formatted in a variety of ways.
 The most basic is to search a single interval and get the number of overlaps for each database file.